yhagio/tutorialedge.net/content/projects/face-recognition-with-go/part-2-local-binary-patterns.md

 * `2` - is less than 6 so is converted to `0`

 Therefore, we end up with the binary string `11000100` which equates to the decimal number `35` in this particular example.

+> **Note -** This is an example of an 8-neighbourhood LBP with a radius of 1, you can increase the radius to get higher quality matches at the expense of more computational cost

 # Initializing Our Project